BOROUGH OF NEW MILFORD

 ARTICLE TWENTY-FIVE - BULLETIN BOARD

 The Employer will supply one bulletin board for the use of the Association to be placed in a conspicuous location.
 The bulletin board shall be for the use of the Association for the posting of notices and bulletins pertaining to Association business and activities or matters dealing with the welfare of Employees.
 All notices on bulletin boards, or memorandums to be posted on this bulletin board, will be first shown to the Chief of Police for his approval.
 No matter may be posted without receiving permission of the officially designated Association representative.

 ARTICLE TWENTY-SIX - CEREMONIAL ACTIVITIES

-In the event a Police Officer in another Department in the State of New Jersey is killed in the line of duty, the Employer will permit two (2) uniformed Police Officers for the Department to participate in funeral services for the deceased officer, provided more than one can be spared.
-The uniformed Police Officers from the Borough shall volunteer to attend the funeral service as a representative of the New Milfcrd Police Department and the Borough shall not be liable for any wages or expenses whatsoever.
-Subject to the availability of same, the Employer will permit a department vehicle to be utilized by the member in the funeral service.
+In the event a Police Officer in another Department in the State of New Jersey is killed in the line of duty, the Employer will permit two (2) uniformed Police Officers from the Department to participate in funeral services for the deceased Officer, provided more than one can be spared.
+The uniformed Police Officers from the Borough shall volunteer to attend the funeral service as a representative of the New Milford Police Department and the Borough shall not be liable for any wages or expenses whatsoever.
+Subject to the availability of same, the Employer will permit a Department vehicle to be utilized by the member in the funeral service.